Madhav2133/tcas/README.md

 ## Note:

 If you would like to define the parameters of the junction, go to the `config/junction_details.yaml`and `config/robot_details.yaml` and give the coordinates of the marked regions and the no of robots deployed along with their namespaces.

+PS: Moved from private to public for share access